Brown v. Mississippi: Aftermath

 Upon remand from the United States Supreme Court, the three defendants pleaded nolo contendere to manslaughter rather than risk a retrial.
-They were sentenced to six months, two and one-half years, and seven and one-half years in prison, respectively.
+Brown, the only defendant with any evidence against him beyond his confession, was sentenced to 10 years in prison.
+Ellington and Shields were sentenced to 5 years and 3 years in prison, respectively.
+All three men were given credit for time served.

-The prosecutor at the trial level, John C. Stennis, later served forty-two years as a United States Senator, including two years as President pro tempore.
+The prosecutor at the trial level, John C. Stennis, later served 42 years as a United States Senator, including two years as President pro tempore.
 He ran for office in Mississippi thirteen times and never lost.